Community Cat Kindness Fund

 TNR has been practiced successfully in Europe for decades resulting in significantly reducing the number of “feral” cats.
 TNR was finally introduced in the U.S. and the statistics have proven that it does work well, particularly when compared with decades of the failed “capture and kill” programs which killed hundreds of thousands of cats.
 The “capture and kill” practice only resulted in a “vacuum effect” since nature’s way of responding to a colony diminishing in numbers is to “backfill” to compensate for the loss with more kittens being born and new adult cats roaming into the area.
 This vacuum effect does not kick-in when the colony of cats is neutered.
 Instead, the population number stabilizes; plus it reduces male cat fighting, spraying and wandering.
 For TNR programs, volunteers trap the cats, then take them to a veterinary clinic to be spayed or neutered as well as vaccinated, and finally they are returned to the location where they were living.

 In addition to the ongoing TNR programs, there are times when some community cats become injured and need medical attention for conditions which can be treated and the cats then released.
 Examples include a foxtail in or near an eye, a wound that is infected or a broken limb that needs to be amputated (note that 3-legged community cats do well just like domestic cats).
 Additionally, there are times when community cats have injuries beyond repair, such as a cat with multiple broken bones and internal damage after being hit by a car.
-In these situations, a humane euthanasia is necessary to end the cats suffering.
+In these situations, humane euthanasia is necessary to end the cats suffering.

 Why is the Community Cat Kindness Fund Needed?

-The Community Cat Kindness Fund has been set up by the Yolo SPCA specifically to help provide medical care for community cats whether for TNR, necessary medical care or humane euthanasia.
-Even with discounted services, paying for the medical care for community cats are often a hardship for volunteers to cover as well as have a significant financial impact on the Yolo SPCA.
+The Community Cat Kindness Fund has been set up by the Yolo County SPCA to help provide medical care for community cats whether for TNR, necessary medical care or humane euthanasia.
+Even with discounted services, paying for the medical care for community cats is often a hardship for volunteers to cover as well as have a significant financial impact on the Yolo SPCA.
 This fund will allow friends, relatives, neighbors and other caring cat lovers to help community cats in need.
-All contributors will receive a thank you from Yolo SPCA with a fully tax-deductible receipt for this non-profit fund needing your help.
+All contributors will receive a thank you from the Yolo County SPCA with a fully tax-deductible receipt for this non-profit fund needing your help.

 How can you help?
 Please donate and volunteers are welcome!